vlabella/beemfit/README.md

 ## Usage

-beemfit is a CLI application and is run from teh command line.
-The file with the data should be in a two column CSV format (tip bias V , BEEM current in pA), where blank lines and lines that being with '#' are ignored.
+beemfit is a CLI application and is run from the command line.
+The file with the data `data.csv` should be in a two column CSV format (tip bias V , BEEM current in pA), where blank lines and lines that begin with '#' are ignored.
 For example:

 ```
 # my BEEM data